NataliiaAlokhina/testng-to-junit/README.md

 ## Create gradle task with jUnit runner

 This is not end result, you'll need this gradle task only for verifying your changes, will be modified at the end of this migration guide.
-For now at the end of your `build.gradle` file add this task and ypu're ready to migrate unit tests
+For now at the end of your `build.gradle` file add this task, and you're ready to migrate unit tests

 ```groovy